jaredblumer/happeni/README.md

 # Happeni

-Inspired by Cognitive Behavioral Therapy (CBT), this Pleasant Event Tracker app empowers users to track and anticipate upcoming Happeni, with personalized reminders to keep positivity on the horizon.
+Inspired by Cognitive Behavioral Therapy (CBT), our app empowers users to create happiness by choosing and anticipating upcoming plesant events.
+With personalized reminders, we help you stay focused on the positive moments that brighten your life.

 ![Happeni Screen Recording](./app/assets/media/screen-recording.gif)